-In the South Beaumont Basin, none of the wells had a maximum TDS concentration below the anti-degradation objective, three wells were between this and the maximum objective, and the remaining eight wells exceeded the maximum objective.
-Most of the wells with the highest TDS concentrations are located in the South Beaumont Basin.
-Table 4-1 presents the average and maximum TDS and Nitrate (as N) concentration for all the wells in the Beaumont Basin and surrounding areas.
+In the South Beaumont Basin, none of the wells had a maximum TDS concentration below the anti-degradation objective while three wells were below the maximum objective.
+The remaining eight wells exceeded the maximum objective.
+Most of the wells with the highest TDS concentrations are in the South Beaumont Basin.